Ethxnzxo/WHSTechNotes/journal.md

 The challenges i encountered while making the maze is making it big enough for the Sphero BOLT i overcame this by making the lines bigger.

+# September 27, 2024

+What i found easier to under stand was the block coding because it was more simple.

+The two approaches i took to solve coding challenges is start over again or go over it again to make sure i did it right.

+I feel like i had more control in Python because there was more to do in theree besides blocks.

+i feel like python would be more useful in the real world than sphero because it has more than the block coding and you can do more with it.